Into Film Clubs

 14+ years 88 mins

-A series of youth-centred stories about LGBTQ+ experiences in the UK and around the world created in partnership with distributor Peccadillo Pictures.
+A collection of shorts about LGBTQ+ experiences in the UK and around the world created in partnership with distributor Peccadillo Pictures.

 Coming-of-age drama focusing on a young black man growing up in a poverty-stricken Miami neighbourhood where he struggles to fit in.